larecipe/larecipe-dotnet/README.md

 1. Install the standard Nuget package into your ASP.NET Core application.

-> LaRecipe for dotnet is still in a very early stage (alpha), use it carefully with production.
+> LaRecipe for dotnet is still in a very early stage (alpha), use it carefully in production.

 ```bash
 # Package manager